 WHAT IS HISTORY?

 History is the study of past events.
-People know what happened in the past by looking at things from the past including sources (like books, newspapers, and letters) and artefacts (like pottery, tools, and human or animal remains.).
+People know what happened in the past by looking at things from the past including sources (such as books, newspapers and letters) and artefacts (eg pottery, tools and human or animal remains.)
 A person who studies history is called a historian.

 History Curriculum Statement

 At St George’s, children access a high quality history curriculum which is inclusive to all, and encompasses British Values throughout.
 Our aims are to deliver a broad and balanced curriculum, which excites children and ignites their curiosity, ensuring the progressive development of historical concepts, knowledge and skills; and for children to complete in-depth studies of the past.

 Being a historian at St George’s Primary School means;